Credit card companies compete hard for your business.

 There's no catch, credit cards are just very lucrative and very competitive.
 I've compiled some the richest bonuses available for your earning pleasure. 🙂

-The current king of the hill, the richest of the richest promotions, the Chase Sapphire Reserve Card will give you 100,000 bonus points after you spend $4,000 on purchases in the first 3 months of account opening.
-That’s $1,000 cashback or $1,500 on travel booked through Chase Ultimate Rewards.
+The Chase Sapphire Reserve is one of the perk-laden cards available.
+They will give you 50,000 bonus points after you spend $4,000 in the first 3 months of account opening.
+That is worth $750 towards travel through the Chase Ultimate Rewards portal.

 You can also transfer those points on a 1:1 ratio to 10 other travel reward programs including United Airlines MileagePlus, Southwest Airlines Rapid Rewards, Virgin Atlantic Flying Club, Marriott Rewards, Hyatt Gold Passport, IHG Rewards Club, and The Ritz-Carlton Rewards.

 Using the card will reward you with 2X points on travel, 2X points on dining worldwide, and 1 point per each $1 spent.
 It was named the “Best Credit Card” for Travel Rewards by MONEY Magazine.
-The card has a $0 introductory annual fee the first year, then it’s $95.
+The card has an annual fee of $95.

 Chase Freedom Unlimited – $150